huggingface/datasets/datasets/ro_sts_parallel/README.md

 ```
 {
   'translation': {
-    'en': 'The problem is simpler than that.',
+    'ro': 'Problema e si mai simpla.',
-    'ro': 'Problema e si mai simpla.'
+    'en': 'The problem is simpler than that.'
     }
 }
 ```